-All North Yorkshire maintained schools have a similar approach to meeting the needs of pupils with Special Educational Needs and/or Disabilities (SEND) and are supported by the Local Authority to ensure that all pupils, whatever their specific needs, make the best possible progress in school.
-The Local Authority have published their Local Offer for parents/carers of children who have Special Educational Needs or a disability (SEND) and all those who support children with additional needs.
+All Elevate schools have a similar approach to meeting the needs of pupils with Special Educational Needs and/or Disabilities (SEND) and are supported by the Elevate SEND Hub to ensure that all pupils, whatever their specific needs, make the best possible progress in school.
+Even though we are an Academy the local Authority still has a SEND role in our school.
+They have published their Local Offer for parents/carers of children who have Special Educational Needs or a disability (SEND) and all those who support children with additional needs.
 This can be found here.

 - What is the school’s SEND Information Report?

 Our SEND Information Report outlines how this school contributes to the Local Authority Offer by detailing the support and provision you can expect to receive at Carlton Miniott Primary Academy.
 This report can be accessed here.
 There is also information set out below that explains how we support children with SEND.